 Donors can be anywhere.
 More than 90 outstanding transplant centers participate in the National Kidney Registry (NKR) network.
-Donors can usually donate at any NKR-affiliated transplant center near them or at Brigham and Women’s Hospital in Boston, where I am registered and approved for transplant.
-I am just waiting for a donor.
+Donors can usually donate at any NKR-affiliated transplant center near them.
+Chuck is registered and approved for transplant and is just waiting for a donor.

-If you are interested in learning about kidney donation or in being tested to see if you are eligible to donate, please visit Chuck's page on the National Kidney Registry NKR.ORG/DND472.
+If you are interested in learning about kidney donation for Veterans or in being tested to see if you are eligible to donate, please visit Dovetransplant.org

 Kidney Donor Basics